google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/lie-fi.markdown

   - samdutton
 ---

-<p class="intro">The term [lie-fi](http://www.urbandictionary.com/define.php?term=lie-fi) dates back to at least 2008 (when phones looked like [this](https://www.mobilegazette.com/2008-phones-wallchart.htm)), and refers to connectivity that isn't what it seems.
+<p class="intro">The term <a href="http://www.urbandictionary.com/define.php?term=lie-fi">lie-fi</a> dates back to at least 2008 (when phones looked like [this](https://www.mobilegazette.com/2008-phones-wallchart.htm)), and refers to connectivity that isn't what it seems.
 Your browser behaves as if it has connectivity when, for whatever reason, it doesn't.</p>

 <img src="images/lie-fi.png" class="center" alt="Lie-fi">